eggnot/eggnot.github.io/readme.md

 [Biografie/cv(?) deutch](cv_de.md)

 Artist/poet(?) with tecnical background from Siberia.
+Now I'm one of the *Berlin Wizards*

 <font color='gray'>I'm doing a lot of 3d-scanning (photogrammetry) lately, both as service and my artistic pratice.
 Examples on sketchfab.</font>